 Yung Holdings Limited was established in 2016 to acquire Calvalley Petroleum (Cyprus) Ltd which holds a 50% interest and is the operator of Malik Block 9 in the Masila Basin of Yemen.
-The block was returned to production in 2019 following an investment of US\$45 million, and until recently was producing 6,500 bopd, which was trucked to the Block 4 pipeline thence to Bir Ali for export.
+The block was returned to production in 2019 following an investment of US\$45 million, and until September 2022, when Houthi drones stopped all export of Yemen oil, was producing 6,500 bopd, which was trucked to the Block 4 pipeline thence to Bir Ali for export.
 The Block 9 joint venture includes Hood Oil, owning a 25% interest since 2002, a subsidiary of Hayel Saeed Anam and Co.
 (H.S.A.), and Medco Energi, an Indonesian listed company, holding a 25% interest.